165 N. State Street,

 The Telenews Theater had seating provided in orchestra and balcony levels.
 It was renamed the Loop Theater in April of 1950 and began to show first-run features.
 In July of 1950, the newsreel policy was restored, as was the Telenews name.
 In August of 1953, the theater again switched to first-run films, and the name was changed, this time for good, to the Loop Theater.

 In the mid-to-late-1960’s, the theater began to show a lot of B-grade films as well as Russ Meyer-type adult films, in addition to continuing to screen first-run features.
 The theater thrived during this mixed-format programming.
-The Loop Theater closed in 1978.
+The Loop Theater closed April 2, 1978.

 For years, the former Loop Theater had housed a retail store but had been vacant for some time.
 The building was demolished in November and December 2005 to make way for a mixed-use 31-story high rise originally called MoMo (for Modern Momentum), but now called the Joffrey Tower, for the Joffrey Ballet, which is now housed in the building.
 The tower also is home to the Residences at the Joffrey Tower condominiums and two floors of retail space.